 For this loaf, I stuck to a cross shape that stretched across the entire loaf.
 That way the entire loaf could open properly, but I didn’t have to worry about cluttering the bread with too many smaller cuts.

 Keep in mind that this high hydration loaf will be at the end of its strength, and the gluten has started breaking down at this point.
-Your bread will have enough to hold itself together during baking, but it will be a difficult loaf to score.
+Your Cold-Proof Artisan White Sourdough Bread will have enough to hold itself together during baking, but it will be a difficult loaf to score.
 I recommend keeping your scoring simple, and don’t worry too much about going for an ear.

 10:30 AM – Bake and Cool